February 27

 I also provide coaching supervision to coaches and career practitioners, and help support their work with clients.

-I'm a member of the Association for Coaching and the Association of Coaching Supervisors. you can find out more about me on my about page.
+You can find out more about me on my about page.

 Scott Foley Coaching profile photo